AdobeDocs/commerce-admin.en/help/content-design/aem-assets-install.md

 >[!ENDSHADEBOX]

-The Adobe I/O Events service sends Commerce event data to Experience Cloud to manage administrator access to Commerce projects.
+>[!NOTE]
+>
+>For detailed information about Adobe I/O Events for Commerce, see the [Adobe I/O Events for Commerce](https://developer.adobe.com/commerce/extensibility/events/) documentation on the Adobe Developer site.

 Set up requires the following steps.

 1. Enable the Commerce Eventing framework by configuring Adobe I/O events on the application server and in the Admin.
 1. Enable data synchronization between Adobe Commerce and AEM Assets by using the Assets Rules Engine Service API to configure the connection
 1. Enable the AEM Assets integration in the Admin

 ### Enable the Commerce Eventing framework

+Enable the Commerce eventing framework by using the instructions for the environment where your Commerce project is deployed.

+>[!BEGINTABS]

+>[!TAB Cloud infrastructure]

 1. From the Commerce application server command line, configure the SaaS eventing framework for the production environment using the Adobe Commerce CLI: